ElectroBrine/QuillNotifications/README.md

     .setCommandDelay(10, TimeUnit.SECONDS) // set a delay that your commands will delayed for after the notification is sent (you can also pass in just a number for the ammount of millies to delay by)
     .build();
 Pigeon.send(notification); // send the notification to the player

+for (Notification message: QuillNotifications.getNotifications(receiverUUID)) { // get all pending notifications for a player (notifications are in order of oldest to newest)
+    if (notification.getMessage().toString().equals("Test message plz delete")) message.cancel() // cancel a notification before it gets sent to the player
+}
 ```

 ### Event System